 I’m going to have a teenager in the house soon.
 I think most parents grapple with the first child reaching teen years.
-And one of the first obstacles: Planning a teen’s birthday party.
+And one of the first obstacles: Planning a birthday party for said teenager.
 In case you’ve got a teen to plan for as well (who may or may not be highly-opinionated), I’ll share the ideas I’ve come up with for the best places for a teenage birthday party in Omaha and nearby.

 Omaha VR is a virtual reality gaming spot.
 You get Omaha VR to yourself when you book a party, and that includes two hours with four headsets (you can rent more).
 Multi-player and single player experiences.